 Phase 2: ABCD for Cultural Recovery 2021-2022

-Following a period of consultation with creative workers in the City, the time for action and implementation is now.
-The Working Groups will develop specific targets for recovery, guided by the ABCD Cultural Recovery Plan and deliver against those targets.
+Three Working Groups (Enliven Brighton, The Engine Room and Creative Communities) have now been set up and will develop specific targets for recovery, guided by the ABCD Cultural Recovery Plan and deliver against those targets.

 Polly Gifford has been appointed as the freelance Programme Manager for Phase 2.
 We have recruited Working Group members for 3 of the 5 groups plus Co-Chairs who will form the Governing Board alongside the founders.